rushvl/obsidian-vault/Studies/DSA/Structures/Trees.md

 Depth of a node: Distance of node from root.
 Height: Distance of furthest leaf(child) from node.
 Lowest Common Ancestor(LCA): The first common parent of two nodes going up.
+Diameter: Longest path between any two nodes in a tree.
 ## Code Representation

 ### Adjacency Matrix